 To protect the health and safety of both the public and the ecosystem.
-The Community Development Division is the lead in the City’s efforts to protect water quality.
+The Public Works Division is the lead in the City’s efforts to protect water quality.
 The division's goal is to reduce the discharge of pollutants into the storm drain system to the Maximum Extent Practicable (MEP).

 To comply with State Phase II MS4s general permit and Federal regulations, Sachse is required to implement a Storm Water Management Plan (SWMP) as a level 2 operator.
 The SWMP describes certain Best Management Practices (BMPs) that the City will implement in order to comply with the Minimum Control Measures (MCMs) set up for Phase II permitees.
 These MCMs required by the Phase II Rule include: